Meet The Team

 She always puts the family and child at the centre of everything she does and her sessions are always play based and lots of fun!

-Kathryn Robinson - Paediatric Physiotherapist Kathryn is a member of the Chartered Society of Physiotherapy qualifying from Sheffield Hallam University.
+Kathryn Robinson - Paediatric Physiotherapist Kathryn is a member of the Chartered Society of Physiotherapy graduating from Sheffield Hallam University in 2004.
 She is also a state registered physiotherapist and a member of the Health Professions Council.
-Kathryn completed a Masters in Rehabilitation from Bradford University in 2011 and has completed a variety of post-graduate courses including European cystic fibrosis conference, management of cerebral palsy and bike riding course for co-ordination difficulties.
-She is also Bobath trained and has completed hydrotherapy training.
+Kathryn completed a Masters in Rehabilitation from Bradford University in 2011 and completed the Bobath course in 2013.

-Since relocating from Yorkshire in 2011, Kathryn divides her time between NHS work and her work at Total Children’s Therapy.
-Her NHS roles have been in Yorkshire, Dorchester and she is now working in the New Forest area specialising in neuro-developmental conditions.
+Kathryn divides her time between NHS work and her work at Total Children’s Therapy.
+Her NHS roles have been in Yorkshire, Dorchester and she is now working in the New Forest area specialising in neuro-developmental conditions

 Nicki is a member of the Chartered Society of Physiotherapy and the Health Professional’s Council.
 She is also a member of the Association of Paediatric Chartered Physiotherapists.
 She qualified from Teesside University in 2004 having previously completed a degree in sports medicine from Glasgow University.
 Since qualifying Nicki has worked in a number of NHS hospitals including the Royal National Orthopaedic Hospital.
 Nicki currently works part time at Kings College Hospital,London as the paediatric musculoskeletal lead therapist.
 She has specialised in Paediatrics for the past 7 years working in a variety of acute and community settings.
 She has a special interest in musculoskeletal, sports injuries, orthopaedics and chronic pain.

-Simone has joined Total Children’s Therapy as a therapy assistant and will also be assisting with the day to day running of the practice.
+Simone helps co-ordinate the day to day running of the practice and also works as a therapy assistant to our physio’s, SLT’s and OT’s.
 She has been NNEB qualified for 22 years and worked in a variety of childcare settings: day nurseries, playgroups and schools.
+Simone is also ELSA trained and works closely with our psychology team.
 She started work in a Poole primary school as a 1:1 in 2001-2003 and returned in 2005 and to be a class TA until 2016.
 She has spent the last 6 years working in early years.
-Simone combines her years of experience working with children with her natural warmth and enthusiasm resulting in a knowledgeable approach to working with children in a friendly, fun way.
+Simone combines her years of experience working with children with her natural warmth and enthusiasm resulting in a knowledgeable approach to working with children and families in a friendly, fun way.

 Sarah Harvie - BSc (Hons), MRCSLT, Speech and Language Therapist